MarkThomson585/2016-House-Election-Project/README.md

 # 2016-House-Election-Project
-Please view the 2016 USA Poltiical Race Analysis notebook preview to see the whole project.
+Please view the 2016 House Election Project notebook preview to see the whole project.